emretanriverdi/orderedmap/README.md

 package main

 import (
-	"encoding/json" // or any other you choose
+	"encoding/json" // or any other lib of your choice "fmt"
-	"fmt"
 	"github.com/emretanriverdi/orderedmap"
 )